larsyencken/wide-language-index/README.md

 The Wide Language Index is an attempt to curate a set of examples of a wide variety of languages from public podcasts.
 The index itself contains a listing of samples and information about them.
 The audio files themselves are not bundled in, but can be downloaded as needed.

+The full dataset is meant to be downloaded from OS X or Linux.
 If your system meets the required dependencies, fetching examples of different languages should be as simple as running: `make fetch`.

 ## Dependencies

-To use the tools that accompany this dataset, your computer should have:
+To use the tools that accompany this dataset, your computer should have installed:

-- `python2.7`
+- `python3.4`
 - `pip`
 - `virtualenv`
 - `make`